 Finding a Book

-There are more than 80,000 audio books and over 50 magazines available for download at the BARD site.
+There are more than 80,000 audio books and 8,000 formatted e-braille files, and over 50 magazines available for download at the BARD site.
 Many searching methods are available, including by author, title, subject, narrator, and keyword.
 Avid readers might prefer to check the "Recently Added" link to find new titles.

 Downloading a Book for Use on the NLS Player

 Downloaded material will not play on a computer.
-However, users can copy the files to a USB flash drive and insert the drive in the USB port on the NLS player.
+However, users can copy the files to a USB flash drive and insert the drive in the USB port on the NLS player that is located next to the headphone jack port.
+You'll need to remove the tab cover.
 Ordinary USB flash drives (also known as "thumb drives" or "jump drives") will work with the NLS player.
 Blank cartridges are available to purchase from sources listed below.